ibm-cloud-docs/vpc/api-change-log.md

 - Encryption algorithm `triple_des`
 - Diffie–Hellman groups `2` and `5`

-As a result, you will no longer be able to create an IKE/IPsec policy or VPN connection that includes a weak cipher, but you can still [upgrade weak cipher suites](/docs/vpc?topic=vpc-upgrading-weak-ciphers&interface=ui) on an existing policy or connection.
-For more information, see [Upgrading weak cipher suites on a VPN gateway](/docs/vpc?topic=vpc-upgrading-weak-ciphers&interface=api).
+As a result, you will no longer be able to create an IKE/IPsec policy or VPN connection that includes a weak cipher.

 ## 2 May 2023
 {: #2-may-2023}